chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-3.md

 </p>

-In the future, I aim to incorporate JavaScript, HTML, and CSS to make this software accessible to more users via the web, and I would like to supply users additional feedback regarding the their resume's content.
+In the future, I aim to incorporate JavaScript, HTML, and CSS to make this software accessible to more users via the web, and I would like to supply users additional feedback regarding their resume's content.